 Description

-BOUNDARY WALL: dwarf boundary wall with saddleback coping, stepped at intervals, and with railings in front of hall.
+The property is enclosed by a dwarf boundary wall with saddleback coping, which steps at intervals and has railings in front of the hall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.